gabcvit/gabcvit.github.io/pages/blog/the-fallacy-of-measuring-performance-in-IT.md

 ---
-title: The fallacy of measuring performanc, Why tech companies get it wrong
+title: The fallacy of measuring performance, Why tech companies get it wrong
 description: In the fast-paced world of software development, performance measurement is presented to us as a "necessary solution".
 Companies and management want to ensure that their teams are productive, efficient, and delivering value.
 However,
 date: 2025-02-25
 duration: 9min